gada121982/blog-website/README.md

 ## This is my source code blog

-you can see demo here : https://www.gadadev.tk
+you can review demo here : https://www.gadadev.tk

 ---
 ## Tech stack